linnnus/blog/README.md

-# linus.onl
+# blog

-This repository contains the content and generator script for <http://linus.onl>.
+This repository contains the content and generator script for <http://ibsenware.org>.